microsoft/PartnerResources/_docs/Skilling/Infrastructure Academy/Pages/Migrate & Secure.md

 The Azure VMware Solution Academy is all about how to seamlessly integrate your VMware workloads with Azure for improved scalability and efficiency.
 Harness the full potential of Azure VMware, enabling you to improve your infrastructure, streamline operations, and maximize benefits.

 ### [Adaptive Cloud Academy](/PartnerResources/skilling/microsoft-infrastructure-academy/adaptive-cloud)
-The Azure Arc Academy teaches you how to use Azure Arc to extend Azure management and services to any infrastructure, such as on-premises, edge, or multi-cloud.
+The Adaptive Cloud Academy teaches you how to use Azure Arc to extend Azure management and services to any infrastructure, such as on-premises, edge, or multi-cloud.
 Explore topics such as deploying and managing Azure Arc-enabled servers, Kubernetes clusters, data services, and more.

 ### [Azure Virtual Desktop Academy](/PartnerResources/skilling/microsoft-infrastructure-academy/avd)
 The Azure Virtual Desktop Academy introduces you to the powerful features of Azure Virtual Desktop, a service that delivers virtualized desktop and app experiences.